 What states have rent control in 2025?

-- California: In California, rent can’t climb more than 5% plus the rate of inflation or 10%—whichever is less—per year, and landlords are limited to a max of two rent increases every twelve months.
+- California: In California, rent can’t climb more than 5% plus the rate of inflation or 10%—whichever is less—per year, and landlords are limited to a maximum of two rent increases every twelve months.

 - Oregon: Oregon protects renters by forbidding any rent hikes in the first year and capping future increases at 7% plus the regional Consumer Price Index or 10%, whichever is lower.